|

 large lush valley filled with kalamia, the reeds that are found

-all over the island.
+all over the island as well as the citron groves to produce the drink for which Naxos is known.
 There is a monastery-tower built in the 1600's

 in this area and further along the road to Apollonos is another